 There are seven extant species of marine turtle - loggerhead turtle (Caretta caretta), green turtle (Chelonia mydas), leatherback turtle (Dermochelys coriacea), hawksbill turtle (Eretmochelys imbricata), Kemp's ridley turtle (Lepidochelys kempii), olive ridley turtle (Lepidochelys olivacea), and the flatback turtle (Natator depressus).
 All species are included in CITES Appendix I, which includes species that are threatened with extinction that are, or may be, affected by trade.
 As such, international trade for commercial purposes is strictly prohibited for these species.
 Except for N. depressus (included only in CMS Appendix II), all six other species are included in CMS Appendices I and II.
-CMS Appendix II recognizes the unfavorable conservation status of species and requires CMS Parties to enhance them.
+CMS Appendix I includes species facing a very high risk of extinction and requires CMS Parties to enhance them.
 CMS Appendix I includes species facing a very high risk of extinction and requires CMS Parties to strictly protect the species, among others, by prohibiting take and controlling other factors that might endanger them.
 IAC promotes the protection, conservation and recovery of the populations of six marine turtle species (all but N. depressus) in the Western Hemisphere, as well as of the habitats on which they depend.